-INTERNALLY EXTERNALLY RESOURCE CAPITALISATION ومحورينا والمراجع والمراجع المراجع الم Innovation and creativity in products and solutions provided to customers and the market LOYALTY AND MOTIVATION , , Attraction and retention of human capital; Confidence and credibility before the market and the community to which it belongs. ■ Reduced absenteeism; ■ Reduced shift indexes; ■ Greater satisfaction of male and female workers.
+INTERNALLY EXTERNALLY RESOURCE CAPITALISATION Enhancement of skills and knowledge of their human resources, by inclusion of male and female workers.
+Innovation and creativity in products and solutions provided to customers and the market LOYALTY AND MOTIVATION Loyalty of male and female workers; Contribution to a better working environment; Increased motivation.
+Attraction and retention of human capital; Confidence and credibility before the market and the community to which it belongs.
+PRODUCTIVITY Reduced absenteeism; Reduced shift indexes; Greater satisfaction of male and female workers.
 Competitiveness factor for the highest profitability of resources.
-REPUTATION AND IMAGE Greater transp relationships w female workers organisations. ith male and Recognition for the promo- tion of gender equality meas- ures, as a company with good social responsibility practices; ■ Increased fame and value of the brand
+REPUTATION AND IMAGE Greater transparency in relationships with male and female workers and their organisations.
+Recognition for the promo- tion of gender equality meas- ures, as a company with good social responsibility practices; Increased fame and value of the brand